 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Duchess Potatoes
+How To Make Duchess Potatoes

 - Start by preheating your oven to 400F, and line a rimmed baking sheet with parchment paper (or spray with non stick cooking spray).

-Peel and Boil the Potatoes
+Peel And Boil The Potatoes

 - Add water and a dash of salt to a medium large size pot, and turn the heat to high so that it can come to a boil.